gdermog/invaders/README.md

 There are still some tasks that need to be completed on the project, in particular:

-   - To suggest and implement some form of input/output testing (e.g. via some unit-test framework, possible MS Visual Studio / MSVC)
+   - To suggest and implement some form of testing (e.g. via some unit-test framework, possible MS Visual Studio / MSVC)
-   - To implement CI/CD pipelne for GitHub to automatize compile the project and unit tests and check for possible errors
+   - To implement CI/CD pipelne for GitHub to automatize compilation of the project and unit tests and check for possible errors
    - To fine-tune game parameters (e.g. monster speed, shooting frequency, etc.) to make the game more playable